The Prisoner in other media: Audio dramas

 On 5 January 2015, Big Finish Productions, best known for its long-running series of BBC-licensed audio dramas based upon Doctor Who, announced that it will be producing licensed audio dramas based upon The Prisoner, with the first scheduled for release in 2016 and that Mark Elstob will portray Number Six in the new series.
 The first series, containing new reimaginings of three original series scripts ("Arrival", "The Schizoid Man" and "The Chimes of Big Ben") and one new story ("Your Beautiful Village") and written/directed by Nicholas Briggs, was released in January 2016 and was well received.
 The first series also featured John Standing, Celia Imrie, Ramon Tikaram and Michael Cochrane as "Number Two" and Helen Goldwyn as "The Village Voice/Operations Controller".

 A second series was released in August 2017, comprising four stories; "I Met a Man Today" (adapted from "Many Happy Returns"), "Project Six" (adapted from "A, B and C"), an adaptation of "Hammer into Anvil", and new story "Living in Harmony" (not adapted from the TV episode of the same title).

 A third series was released in November 2019, comprising four stories; an adaptation of "Free For All", and new stories "The Girl Who Was Death" (using story elements, but not directly adapted, from the TV episode of the same title), "The Seltzman Connection" (inspired by the episode "Do Not Forsake Me, Oh My Darling"), and "No One Will Know".

 These audio dramas have been broadcast by BBC Radio 4 Extra as part of its The 7th Dimension programming.

 Festival

-The main character of The Prisoner, Number Six inspired the name of Festival N°6 which takes place since 2012 at the village of Portmeirion.
-This music and art festival is celebrating each year Number Six's way of thinking, that is reflection and independence of mind.
+The main character of The Prisoner, Number Six, inspired the name of Festival N°6, which takes place since 2012 at the village of Portmeirion.
+This annual music and art festival celebrates Number Six's way of thinking: reflection and independence of mind.